jawordpressorg/community-handbook/meetup-organizer/getting-started.md

 *   Meetup.com: Any scheduled events will be shared with the meetup group via email.
 Please keep in mind users have the option to turn this feature of meetup off and may not receive your meetup emails.
 *   Meetup.com: group message board
-*   Other Groups: contacting local PHPPHP PHP (recursive acronym for PHP: Hypertext Preprocessor) is a widely-used open source general-purpose scripting language that is especially suited for web development and can be embedded into HTML. [http://php.net/manual/en/intro-whatis.php](http://php.net/manual/en/intro-whatis.php)., JavascriptJavaScript JavaScript or JS is an object-oriented computer programming language commonly used to create interactive effects within web browsers.
-WordPress makes extensive use of JS for a better user experience.
-While PHP is executed on the server, JS executes within a user’s browser. [https://www.javascript.com/](https://www.javascript.com/)., social media, blogging, or open source groups (etc) to tell them about a new WordPress group in town
+*   Other Groups: contacting local PHP, Javascript, social media, blogging, or open source groups (etc) to tell them about a new WordPress group in town
 *   Websites: city blogs, local tech community message boards or event listings
 *   Twitter: connect with local users who have an interest in WordPress and community
 *   Flyers: if there’s a local coffee shop where you see other people blogging or coding, put up a flyer there.
 Same thing with your local co-working space.